-Google fonts are an awesome way of adding a cool font to your website, I know I'm not using them, but that is for other purposes.
-I use them in client websites all the time, and they are amazing and simple to use.
+Google fonts are a fantastic way of adding a cool font to your website, I know I’m not using them, but that is for other purposes.
+I use them on client websites all the time, and they are amazing and simple to use.

 Let’s get started on implementing a custom font for your website.